 Elaine grew up in the village, then moved to London after university to work in media.
 After eight years, she met her now-husband James and his job took them to Singapore in 2003.
 Elaine moved from sub-editing into feature writing for magazines, then as health correspondent for the only English-speaking broadsheet ‘The Straits Times’, ending working life in Singapore as a freelancer and being on the committee of the St Andrew’s Society.
 Even though she would come back every year Elaine moved back to the village in December 2018 with James following a few months later.

-Early retirement gave her the opportunity to get involved in village life, so she is Treasurer of the Thornhill and Blair Drummond Community Council, Secretary of the North Common Trust, on the editorial team of Thornhill Views, on the Paths Group and, as of July 2022, a TCT trustee.
+Early retirement gave her the opportunity to get involved in village life, so she is Treasurer of the Thornhill and Blair Drummond Community Council, Secretary of the North Common Trust, on the editorial team of Thornhill Views, on the Paths Group and, as of July 2022, a TDT trustee.

 Elaine spends the rest of her time running an Airbnb, powerlifting, trying and failing to grow tomatoes, trying and failing to play golf and obsessively listening to audiobooks.